Chase Date: June 3, 2015

 After expecting to be done chasing for awhile, I got a ‘hail mary’ given to me from work in the form of a broken radar truck computer.
 I would have to make the trip from Norman to Hays, KS to work on the truck, which was up there for the PECAN project.

 This provided an opportunity to chase on the 3rd.
 After arriving in Hays on the evening of the 2nd I began to pour over models.
 The obvious target was CO/WY but that would be somewhat out of play for me considering I had to fix a computer in the morning and didn’t want to drive all the way out there.

 The next target that stuck out was in northern Kansas along an outflow boundary.
-If a storm could go up, it would be in a somewhat favorable environment for supercells and possibly tornadoes with large CAPE and modest shear overhead.
+If a storm could fire, it would be in a somewhat favorable environment for supercells.
+The possibility was also there for tornadoes with large/fat CAPE and adequate shear overhead.

 I spent most of the morning and afternoon working on the radar truck and extracting an image in case we needed to restore or otherwise work on an alternative if the radar truck died.
-Around 3pm I went to the PECAN briefing and started uploading the image to our vmware cluster in Norman.
+Around 3pm I went to the PECAN briefing and started uploading the image to our servers in Norman.
 Upload time would be 5-6 hours, so I hung out around the ops center before leaving to go get some food around 5.